InstituteforDiseaseModeling/EMOD-Generic-Scripts/docs/cookiecutter.rst

 Template for workflow
 ================================

-You can easily start an EMOD-Generic type workflow by utilizing  `cookiecutter-EMOD-Generic
+You can easily start an EMOD-Generic-Scripts type workflow by utilizing  `cookiecutter-EMOD-Generic
 <https://github.com/InstituteforDiseaseModeling/cookiecutter-EMOD-Generic>`_.

 Follow the instructions below: